 Natural camouflage colors such as gray, brown, and green are excellent choices to attract birds with more nervous temperaments, such as doves, quail, thrushes, and other ground feeders.
 These earth tone shades represent security and safety, which are attractive to more skittish bird species.

 The One Color to Avoid

-While most bright colors are attractive to birds, one color, in particular, should be avoided as much as possible – white signals alarm, danger and aggression to many birds.
+While most bright colors are attractive to birds, one color, in particular, should be avoided as much as possible: white signals alarm, danger, and aggression to many birds.
 In fact, many birds use white in their plumage as a warning, such as the white flash of a dark-eyed junco's tail feathers or the white patch on a northern mockingbird's wings.
-Adding a lot of white to the backyard will not attract birds, but could very well warn them away.
+Adding a lot of white to the yard will not attract birds, but could very well warn them away.

 Using Color to Attract Birds

-There are many ways to add both natural and artificial color sources to your backyard to attract birds to the beautiful shades.
-Birdscaping with colorful flowers, trees, shrubs, vines and grasses is one of the best options.
-Many plants that have these bright colors will also provide food, shelter and nesting sites for birds, making them even more useful for bird-friendly landscaping.
+There are many ways to add both natural and artificial color sources to your yard to attract birds to the beautiful shades.
+Landscaping with colorful flowers, trees, shrubs, vines, and grasses is one of the best options.
+Many plants that have these bright colors will also provide food, shelter, and nesting sites for birds, making them even more useful for bird-friendly landscaping.

 Birders who want to add an artificial touch of color to their yards have many options for supplementing natural plantings with a rainbow burst that can attract birds.

 - Add a colored gazing ball or mosaic ball in the yard, preferably near a bird feeder or bath.

 - Paint fences or garden sheds in bright colors, using non-toxic paints for wildlife safety.

 - Opt for colorful bird feeders, or add colored ribbons or artificial flowers to decorate feeders.